ne75/p2llvm/docs/phase0/step2.md

 # Step 2: runtime performance review

+**Implementation, software checks and targeted hardware validation are complete;
+ready for human review.** The [hardware report](step2-hardware.md) records all results, the corrected benchmark and measured overheads.
+Step 3 has not started.
-Implementation and software validation are ready. **Hardware correctness and cycle measurements are pending.** The accepted step-1 checkpoint applies to its recorded runtime hash; it does not validate this changed runtime.
+The accepted step-1 checkpoint still applies to its recorded runtime hash.

 ## Review commits